betacygni/ALMAGAL/README.md

 Data combination
 ------------------------------------

 Following self-calibration, the next major goal is to produce combined images (i.e., images in which the data from different array configurations are used together).
 For this, we follow a CLEANing strategy in which the mask grows gradually to avoid divergence and to ensure recovery and CLEANing of the extended (fainter) emission.
-Details on the procedure are described in the published paper (see above).
+Details on the procedure are described in the [published paper](https://github.com/betacygni/ALMAGAL#citation-and-publication).
 The following scripts can be used to image both combined arrays as well as individual arrays.

 There are two major steps to be executed to achive the above mentioned goals:
   - Execution of joint-deconvolved imaging procedures